stonedseeker/VagrantFiles/README.md

 # VagrantFiles
-Simple vagrant files for automating server creation and deployment
+Simple vagrant files for automating server creation and deployment in VMs